GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Experiments

-Instead of gradually increasing the hash grid resolution, we start training with a high-resolution hash grid and show results in Fig.~\ref{fig:ab_coarse_to_fine} first row.
-From the results, the generated chair is not consistent across different views because the capability of the high-resolution hash grid is too strong to overfit predefined camera views.
-On the contrary, training using a coarse-to-fine scheme benefits the view consistency as shown in Fig.~\ref{fig:ab_coarse_to_fine} bottom.
+\textbf{Coarse-to-fine optimization.} Instead of gradually increasing the hash grid resolution, we start training with a high-resolution hash grid and show results in \cref{fig:ab_all} (d) first column.
+The generated chair is inconsistent across different views because the capability of the high-resolution hash grid is too strong to overfit predefined camera views, potentially producing different chairs for different camera views.
+On the contrary, training using a coarse-to-fine scheme benefits the view consistency as shown in \cref{fig:ab_all} (d) last column.